 Return to the cradle of Celtic civilization and celebrate Samhain Halloween in Ireland with Ken O’Malley this year.

 Samhain is the pagan religious festival originating from an ancient Celtic spiritual tradition.
 In modern times, Samhain (a Gaelic word pronounced “sow-win”) is usually celebrated from October 31 to November 1 to welcome in the harvest and usher in “the dark half of the year.”
-Celebrants believe that the barriers between the physical world and the spirit world break down during Samhain, allowing more interaction between humans and denizens of the Otherworld.
-The days when the veil between the dead, undead, and the living was at its thinnest.
+Celebrants believe that the barriers between the physical world and the spirit world break down during Samhain, allowing more interaction between humans and denizens of the Otherworld; the days when the veil between the dead, undead, and the living is at its thinnest.

 Around the 6thC, Pope Gregory had the bright idea to fuse the old Celtic customs and beliefs with Christian celebrations and it actually worked for the missionaries in Ireland at the time.
 Samhain became All Hallows Eve, hallowed meaning sacred, and the next day became All Saint’s Day.
 Halloween had arrived.

-On to Belfast for two nights where we will endeavor to visit the Titanic Museum and have a guided tour of the city and it’s troubled history, “Up the Catholic Falls Road and down the Protestant Shankhill Road”, visiting the Peace Walls, historically dividing neighborhoods.
+We will visit the Titanic Museum, a must see for any fans of the great liner’s story.
+Built and launched in Belfast, the museum holds many original artifacts and gives us a look into shipbuilding in Belfast’s past.
+In the afternoon, I will have a friend of mine join us on the coach and give us a guided tour of the city and its troubled history, “Up the Catholic Falls Road and down the Protestant Shankhill Road”, visiting the Peace Walls, historically dividing neighborhoods.

 For more information, please write to me in the space below: